Rejection (short story collection)

 Rejection is a 2024 short story collection by Thai American writer Tony Tulathimutte, published by William Morrow and Company.
-Considered a novel-in-stories, the book includes pieces which Tulathimutte had published in magazines like N+1 and The Paris Review, including the highly controversial story "The Feminist".
+Considered a novel-in-stories, the book includes pieces which Tulathimutte had published in magazines like n+1 and The Paris Review, including the controversial story "The Feminist".
 It was longlisted for the National Book Award for Fiction.

 Content

 Tulathimutte, while at the Iowa Writers' Workshop in 2011, came up with the idea for a book titled Rejection while lying face-down in bed.
 Just a year before, in 2010, Tulathimutte had started writing stories that intertwined identity politics with comedy.

 Considered a novel-in-stories, the book comprises seven stories.
-The first three stories, "The Feminist", "Pics", and "Ahegao" compose a "trilogy" of "different types of rejection."
+The first three stories, "The Feminist", "Pics", and "Ahegao" compose a "trilogy" of "different types of rejection".
 In the second half of the book, Tulathimutte explores more metafictional and experimental forms with "Main Character", "Our Dope Future"—which takes the form of a Reddit post—"Sixteen Metaphors", and "Re:Rejection", a story in the form of a letter which rejects the book being read.
 Tulathimutte cited "The Depressed Person" by David Foster Wallace and The Easter Parade by Richard Yates as inspirations for the short story collection.

 "The Feminist", a story about a male feminist who becomes misogynistic after a series of rejections, was originally written from 2011 to 2013, with Tulathimutte knowing that it would be part of a "half fiction and half nonfiction" book in the future.
 The nonfiction half would eventually split off and become "The Rejection Plot" published in The Paris Review in 2024.
-In 2019, "The Feminist" would be published by N+1 to much controversy; in anticipation, Tulathimutte tweeted "feminism is good, this character is not good."
+In 2019, "The Feminist" would be published by n+1 to much controversy; in anticipation, Tulathimutte tweeted "feminism is good, this character is not good."
 In winter of 2023, "Ahegao" was published in The Paris Review.